 A new wrinkle shown as the fight progressed was Claudia’s striking offense off the clinch break.
 She landed some of her best punches of the fight after shrugging Lähdemäki off from the double collar tie.

 The body language of Claudia Gadelha communicated fatigue.
 Her breathing was labored, her feet appeared heavy and slow, and yet the offense did not stop.
-UFC fans learned early on that nothing short of complete exhaustion will slow Gadelha’s attack.
+UFC fans learned early on that nothing short of complete exhaustion will slow Gadelha’s effort.

 The Feud Begins